 God and Suffering

-In Buddhist philosophy, the first of the Four Noble Truths is that all life is suffering or, to use a more contemporary interpretation, that all life “is not being at ease.”
-This is a belief that suffering is an inevitable part of a transient human life and that it comes about as a consequence of our cravings (desires) and attachments (devotions).
+In Buddhist philosophy, the first of the Four Noble Truths is that all life is suffering or, to use a contemporary euphemism, that all life “is not being at ease.”
+It is a belief that suffering is an inevitable part of a transient human life and that this affliction comes about as a consequence of our cravings (desires) and attachments (devotions).

-To some, this is a dismal philosophy.
-But it is important to note that Siddhartha, the founder of Buddhism, did not try to destroy all human desire or effort as much he tried to reveal the futility of a purely materialistic existence and the inevitable suffering that follows.
+To some, this may seem like a dismal philosophy.
+But it is important to note that Siddhartha, the founder of Buddhism, was trying to reveal the futility of a purely materialistic existence and the inevitable suffering that follows.

-There can be little dispute that our selfish desires lead to disillusionment, disappointment, and suffering, but it is also clear that millions of people suffer because of things beyond their control, such as natural disasters, disease, and the accidents of time.
-But then again, none of the grief caused by natural disasters compares to the amount of human misery generated by tyrants, warlords, and bad governments that have left nothing but suffering and poverty in their wake.
+There is little dispute that our selfish desires lead to disillusionment, disappointment, and suffering, but it is also clear that millions of people suffer because of things beyond their control, such as natural disasters, disease, and the accidents of time.

 Undeniably, acts of violence are never fair to innocent victims, but these are human acts of violence, not divine ones.
-Human suffering would be greatly diminished if everyone on the planet were to live moral and virtuous lives instead of a life dedicated solely to the pursuit of money, power, and self-glorification.
+And clearly, human suffering would be greatly diminished if everyone on the planet lived moral and virtuous lives rather than lives dedicated to the pursuit of money, power, and self-glorification.

 – The Urantia Book